Minutes

 Minutes for meetings are anticipated to be posted through a link below once approved.

 UNDE Website update lost previously updated records.
 Reconstituted versions to be uploaded ASAP.
-Records for 2014-2015 attached to Recreations and Welfare committee link
+Records for 2014-2015 attached to Recreations and Welfare committee link11Jul2024

 is Chaired is selected by the Committee members in January of every other year.
 The Members of the Committee include UNDE625 Labour reps from the CFC or Denison JOSH Committees and appointed OSH rep for members in commands/formations not covered by the existing JOSH Committee.
 The Committee ensures the requirements of the Canada Labour Code Part II are upheld.
 This has recently included ensuring meetings of committees are being held, DGSAFE requirements are being addressed (weekly safety briefings) and Office inspections are being conducted at the monthly frequency required and Safety investigations for civilian employees include the appropriate Labour Rep.